 To receive a Service Credit, you will need to submit a claim by opening a case in the AWS Support Center.
 To be eligible, the credit request must be received by us by the end of the second billing cycle after which the incident occurred and must include:

-iii. the broker ARNs and the AWS regions of the affected Active/Standby Brokers; and
+iii.) the broker ARN of each affected Active/Standby Broker; and

 If the Monthly Uptime Percentage of such request is confirmed by us and is less than the Service Commitment, then we will issue the Service Credit to you within one billing cycle following the month in which the request occurred.
 Your failure to provide the request and other information as required above will disqualify you from receiving a Service Credit.